 The Discount—A Built-In Profit Of At Least 17.6% (Even In Down Markets)—With Potential For Much More

 The biggest discount the IRS allows is 15%, but (here's the kicker) it can be much greater if your ESPP has a lookback feature: your purchase price is 15% off the market price at either the beginning or the end of the purchase period, whichever is lower, and a typical plan purchase period runs for six months.

-As for taxes, although the money deducted from your paycheck will be taxed like the rest of your salary (i.e., post-tax), you have potential tax benefits under Section 423 ESPPs if you are willing to hold the shares for at least one year from the purchase date and two years from the beginning of the purchase period: any tax liability is deferred until the stock is sold, and only the purchase price discount (or your actual gain on sale, if lower) will be taxed at ordinary income rates, with the rest of your gain as long-term capital gain.
+As for taxes, although the money deducted from your paycheck will be taxed like the rest of your salary (i.e., post-tax), you have potential tax benefits under Section 423 ESPPs if you are willing to hold the shares for at least one year from the purchase date and two years from the beginning of the purchase period, when the offering started: any tax liability is deferred until the stock is sold, and only the purchase price discount (or your actual gain on sale, if lower) will be taxed at ordinary income rates, with the rest of your gain as long-term capital gain.
 For plans with a lookback feature, the discount that is subject to ordinary income tax is computed as of the first day of the purchase period (see ESPPs: Taxes Advanced for details and examples).

 You Can Opt Out And Get Your Money Back!